minatisleeping/Badminton-Shop/README.md

 	* After removing, the program returns to the menu.

 ## License & Copyright
- &copy; 2023 Mai Minh Nhat Minatisleeping Licensed under the [GPL-3.0 LICENSE](https://github.com/minatisleeping/Badminton-Shop/blob/main/LICENSE).
+ &copy; 2023 Mai Minh Nhat Licensed under the [GPL-3.0 LICENSE](https://github.com/minatisleeping/Badminton-Shop/blob/main/LICENSE).

  > :love_you_gesture: Feel free to use my repository and star it if you find something interesting :love_you_gesture: